 - Institutional administrative and/or overhead costs

-- Textbooks or materials part of normal course work
+- Tuition costs, textbooks or materials which are part of normal course work at current institution

 - Include evidence of commitment of institutional, personal, or other funds to cover costs of attendance in excess of $1000.

-- Applicant’s academic advisor must send a supporting letter directly to SOT indicating approval of the applicant’s participation in the defined educational or career development activity and describe the relevance and value to the applicant’s educational or career goals.
-If applicable, the letter should confirm the availability of funds (i.e. institutional commitment) proposed to cover costs exceeding $1000.
+- Applicant’s academic advisor must send a supporting letter directly to SOT indicating approval of the applicant’s participation in the defined educational or career development activity and describing the relevance and value to the applicant’s educational or career goals.
+If applicable, the letter should confirm the availability of funds (i.e., institutional commitment) proposed to cover costs exceeding $1000.

-- Award recipients will be reimbursed only after the activity has taken place.
+- Award recipients will be reimbursed after the activity has taken place.
 To receive reimbursement, a completed reimbursement form in compliance with the SOT Reimbursement Policy and receipts confirming payment will be sent to SOT after the funded activity is completed.

-- In addition to a written report, applicant will provide feedback on the value of the experience to the Committee on Diversity Initiatives.
+- In addition to a written report, the applicant will provide feedback to the Committee on Diversity Initiatives summarizing the value of the experience.